Trump administration targets Maduro's son 'Nicolasito' with sanctions

 “Maduro relies on his son Nicolasito and others close to his authoritarian regime to maintain a stranglehold on the economy and suppress the people of Venezuela,” Treasury Secretary Steven Mnuchin said in a statement.

-“Treasury will continue to target complicit relatives of illegitimate regime insiders profiting off of Maduro’s corruption,” Mnuchin said.
+“Treasury will continue to target complicit relatives of illegitimate regime insiders profiting off of Maduro’s corruption,” said Mnuchin, who is in Osaka, Japan, with President Donald Trump for a G20 summit.

-President Donald Trump has thrown his support behind opposition leader Juan Guaido of the country’s National Assembly, who invoked Venezuela’s constitution in January to declare himself interim president.
+Trump has thrown his support behind opposition leader Juan Guaido, a member of Venezuela’s National Assembly, who invoked the country’s constitution in January to declare himself interim president.

 Maduro, who is backed by China, Russia and Turkey, has retained the support of the country’s military and other institutions, and calls Guaido a Washington puppet.